 For David, however, the extra fat in his chest was actually making him feel physically uncomfortable.

 “I’ve always felt a little discomfort on my chest area in my early 20s but have always passed it off as nothing.
 It wasn’t until the discomfort started getting overbearing and disrupting my daily activities.”

-He first assumed that it was a sign of heart problems, but checks with a doctor revealed no issues, so he turned to the most common trick in the bag – exercise.
+He first assumed that it was a sign of heart problems, but checks with a doctor revealed no issues, so he turned to the most common trick in the bag – exercise for gynecomastia.

 While his regime did help him lose weight, the fats on his chest didn’t go away and the pain was still persisting.
 He even resorted to putting ice on the sore areas, but it only served as a temporary relief.